Below, we’ll explore the merits of a weighted blanket and how to figure out what kind of weighted blanket is right for couples.

 How Heavy Should a Weighted Blanket Be for a Couple?

 So, how heavy should a weighted blanket be for a couple?
 The ideal weighted blanket for an individual is around 10% of their body weight.
 But when you add another person to the mix, things are a little different.
-For a couple sharing a weighted blanket, it’s ideal to have a weight of around 7.5% of your combined body weight.
+For a couple sharing a weighted blanket, it’s ideal to have a weight of around 7.5% of their combined body weight.
 Our handy chart below shows you what blanket weight you might want to consider for you and your partner.

 |Individual Weight||Combined Couple Weight||Blanket Weight|